What impact does artificial intelligence have on (open) science?

 • Location: Online

 The development of generative artificial intelligence is profoundly changing our relationship with the production and dissemination of knowledge.
-These technologies challenge the ability of research to produce reliable content, organize its validation, and disseminate it openly and freely to as many people as possible.
-How can we understand the tensions surrounding the development of GAI?
-Should we rethink how we open up science in the age of artificial intelligence?
-How should we respond to these profound changes in how we read, write, and disseminate research?
+These technologies challenge the ability of research to produce reliable content, to organize its validation, and to disseminate it openly and freely to the widest possible audience.
+How can we understand the tensions surrounding the development of generative AI?
+Do we need to rethink how we make science accessible in the age of artificial intelligence?
+How should we respond to these profound changes in our practices of reading, writing, and disseminating research?

-Madeleine Géroudet is head of the Research and Researcher Services Department at the Libraries and Learning Center of the University of Lille.
+Madeleine Géroudet is the head of the Research and Researcher Services Department within the Libraries and Learning Centers at the University of Lille.

-The UM Open Science team is continuing its webinar program in 2026.
+The UM Open Science team is continuing its webinar series in 2026.

-These webinars will then be posted on UM's YouTube channel, in the Open Science playlist.
+These webinars will then be posted on the UM’s YouTube channel, in the “Science” playlist.